CsatiZoltan/t8code-wiki/Setting-up-t8code-on-JUWELS.md

 JUWELS uses the Slurm batch system.
 To set up a job you need to write a `.pbs` file.

-Here is a simple example for the `example/basic/t8_basic` code:
+Here is a simple example file to run `example/basic/t8_basic`:

 ```
 #!/bin/bash -x